 - What conversations will you offer during the pilot year

 of the Network?

-- See this chart of conversations.
+- See this chart of conversations for topics and dates.

 - How much time will a faculty member need to commit to participate